Gizmotronn/starsailors/novel.md

 Star Sailors began development in 2017, when I was 14.
 See the story [here](https://acord-robotics.github.io/starsailors/hydejack/2019-03-15-Star-Sailors-Plot/) or scroll down -

 Star Sailors is a book and game series that is written by the Star Sailors team.
-The game will be
+The game will be played online (via the [ACORD Website](http://acord.org.au)) and in the [ACORD App](http://acord-robotics.github.io/starsailors/)

 ## Original Post - 15th March 2019 - Star Sailors Plot